Free Mortgage Payoff Calculator (See How Extra Payments Help)

 Understanding Amortization

 Your mortgage sticks to an amortization schedule, where early payments mostly fatten up the interest, barely denting the principal.
-So frustrating, right?
-Extra payments, though, slash that principal quick, shrinking future interest.
+Extra payments, though, slash that principal quickly, shrinking future interest.
 Think of your mortgage as a snowman—extra payments melt it away fast.
-My mortgage payoff calculator with extra payments proved $50 a month could zap years off my loan!
+Our loan prepayment calculator showed $50 a month could zap years off my loan!

 This table shows a $200,000 loan at 4.5%.
 An extra $100 in month 3 reduces the balance faster, saving interest.